Daryl Doran: Club

 Doran played as a midfielder with the St. Louis Steamers until the team folded at the end of the 1987–1988 season.
 With no professional team in St. Louis, Doran moved to the Los Angeles Lazers (MISL) for the 1988–1989 season.
 However, the Lazers closed down at the end of the season and Doran moved back to St. Louis to sign with the expansion St. Louis Storm.
 When the Storm shut down at the end of the 1991–1992 season, Doran jumped to the National Professional Soccer League (NPSL), and signed with the St. Louis Ambush.
 He spent the next seven seasons with the Ambush as a midfielder, defender, and Player-coach.
 He was a six-time All-Star, twice a first-team All-NPSL player, and 1997's Defender of the Year.
 In 1999, Doran surprised St. Louis soccer fans when he left the Ambush for the resurrected St. Louis Steamers, now playing in the World Indoor Soccer League (WISL).
 The Ambush folded at the end of the season while the Steamers spent the 2000 and 2001 seasons in the WISL, followed by two more seasons in the new Major Indoor Soccer League.
 In 2008 Doran signed with the St. Louis Illusion of the Professional Arena Soccer League (PASL).
 Doran was the only player to play for every professional indoor soccer team in St. Louis until the Ambush were resurrected as a Major Arena Soccer League team (though he did coach them).
 Known for his incredible strength, Doran's personal best in the bench press was 385 pounds.

+Doran has suffered from arthritis in his big toes since he was a teenager.